Mercedes-Benz Test Air Suspension Compressor

 - Shift the vehicle into the park.
 In some models, you have to start the engine so that the air suspension module would go online.
 On other models, turning the ignition on would suffice.

-- Depending on the scanner, you may need to choose the make of the car, navigate to the system menu, go to chassis, then suspension.
+- Depending on the scanner, you may need to choose the make of the car, navigate to the system menu, go to chassis, and then suspension.
 The most important step is to read the suspension fault codes.

 - If the scanner reports an error similar to “Recovery time to fill a central reservoir is too long,” the code’s status is current or current and stored.
-Then the problem is that the air compressor is working too hard to fill the central air reservoir with a recommended pressure of 13-16 bar.
+Then, the problem is that the air compressor is working too hard to fill the central air reservoir with a recommended pressure of 13-16 bar.

 Frequently Asked Questions